DRAKE UNIVERSITY COLLEGE OF PHARMACY AND HEALTH SCIENCES

 -With the exception of minor traffic infractions (speeding and parking), students shall report to the Dean or the Student Aﬀairs Oﬃcer all arrests, charges, guilty pleas and convictions within (seven) 7 days of their occurrence.
 This includes, but is not limited to, any charge or plea of guilty in connection with any felony or misdemeanor.
 Failure to report constitutes an Honor Code violation.
 Upon receipt of a report, the Dean and/or Student Aﬀairs Oﬃcer will investigate the matter and determine if action under the Honor Code is appropriate.
 If they decide no further action is necessary at that time, the information reported will be placed in the student's ﬁle.

 1. The Honor Code Committee (the "Committee") shall consist of seven (7) members: five (5) students, two of whom will be in the last two years of their enrolled program, and two (2) faculty members.

 2. The faculty representatives will be selected by the College Administrative Committee (Dean, Associate/Assistant Deans, Student Affairs Officer, and Department Chairs) on an individual case basis.
-Faculty members selected shall have no direct involvement in the events in question
+Faculty members selected shall have no direct involvement in the events in question.

 3. Applications for student positions on the Committee may be submitted to the Dean's Office at any time during the academic year prior to April 1.

-b.
-Is not on academic or disciplinary probation.

 c.
+Are not on academic or disciplinary probation.

-Has never been sanctioned by the University or College of Pharmacy and Health Sciences.
+d.
+Have never been sanctioned by the University or College of Pharmacy and Health Sciences.